stefanbylund/zxnext_level9/compilation/README.md

 3. Highlight the **level9.run** runnable directory in the NextZXOS Browser and press Enter.
 This will automatically launch its run.bas program, which will bring up a start menu where you can select which of the games you want to play, and in what screen resolution.
+Documentation in NextGuide format is available from the start menu.

 4. Alternatively, hold Symbol Shift when pressing Enter to manually open the **level9.run** directory to access its contents.
 Then go to the desired game